Apply now for Fall 2016 admission!

 - TOEFL scores (for international students whose native language is not English) no more than 2 years old

 - GRE & TOEFL: Program codes are 4865 (Oregon Hlth Sci U Sch Medicine), no department code or specialty tests required.
 It is the applicant's responsibility to insure proper coding for these tests.
 Improper coding will cause delays and may cause difficulties with application review.
 GRE requirement is waived for students with advanced degrees.
 TOEFL requirement is waived for international applicants who have received a degree from an institution within the United States.

-- Letters of reference a minimum of three required from individuals who can address the applicant's potential for research and graduate studies play an important role in the admission process.
+- Letters of reference: a minimum of three (3) required letters of recommendation are required from individuals who can address the applicant's potential for research and graduate studies play an important role in the admission process.
 Request recommendations from persons who have a thorough knowledge of your background and qualifications.